asrithp244/Go2-Resilient-Inspector/README.md

 **Platform:** Unitree Go2 (simulated) | **Stack:** ROS2 Humble + Gazebo Classic 11 + BehaviorTree.CPP v4 + champ quadruped framework

+**Note on the robot model:** this project is simulated using the champ framework's `go1_config` (Unitree Go1) kinematics, since champ doesn't ship a Go2 model.
+"Go2 Resilient Inspector" names the mission scenario and the software system built around it, not a claim that the physical Go2 chassis is modeled in simulation.

 ---

 ## Demo